-Substitutions or renovations of assets that increase their useful life, or their economic capacity, are recorded as a higher value of the respective assets, with the consequent accounting withdrawal of the replaced or renewed assets.
+The substitutions or renovations of assets that increase their useful life, or their economic capacity, are recorded as the higher value of the respective assets, with the consequent accounting withdrawal of the replaced or renewed assets.

 Periodic expenses for maintenance, conservation and repair are recognized directly in profit or loss as costs of the period in which they are incurred.